The Department offers two ambitious graduate programmes in economics at Sciences Po’s School of Research:

 phd programme in economics

-The PhD programme in Economics offered by Sciences Po's Doctoral School, trains top economists who seek to pursue university and academic careers in France or abroad, as well as careers requiring high-level doctoral training: in international organisations, think tanks, research institutions, government agencies, banks, and insurance companies.
+The PhD programme in Economics offered by Sciences Po's Doctoral School at the School of Research, trains top economists who seek to pursue university and academic careers in France or abroad, as well as careers requiring high-level doctoral training: in international organisations, think tanks, research institutions, government agencies, banks, and insurance companies.

 Through the program’s seminars, doctoral workshops and research events, doctoral students fully participate in the Department's activities.
 PhD students are in constant contact with the many invited professors.